 Short vowels and their sounds are often difficult for children.
-For students who are weak on vowel sound discrimination, spelling tests are torture.
+For students who struggle with vowel sound discrimination, spelling tests are trying.
 It follows that reading is hard for them as well.
 Often, when it comes to reading struggles, children have the same problems across all grade levels, and if a child has not mastered vowel sounds in Kindergarten, just getting older is not going to solve the problem of learning to read.

-The first thing to do is to read Alphabet Tales.
-This book introduces each letter inside a visual with a story that emphasizes the shape and the sound each letter makes.
-Child1st's alphabet resources are effective because the object in the picture matches the shape of the letter faithfully and cements the sound of the vowel in the child’s mind.
+Alphabet Tales introduces each letter inside a visual with a story that emphasizes the shape and the sound each letter makes.
+Child1st's alphabet resources are effective because the object in the picture matches the shape of the letter and cements the sound of the vowel in the child’s mind.
 Using visuals correctly will make all the difference for visual, right-brained, and kinesthetic learners!

-Use Alphabet Teaching Cards as cue cards both for the student and for the instructor.
+Alphabet Teaching Cards complement Alphabet Tales.
 The front of the cards will quickly refresh the child’s memory of letter and sound, while the reverse acts as a cue card for the teacher or parent, reminding them of the hand motion, the instructions for writing the letter, and the accompanying tactile activity that reinforces the vowel shape and sound.

 Alphabet Tales makes a connection between stories and hand motions for children to easily understand.
-For A, we make an anthill with our fingers and then touch thumbs to make the tunnel Abner made as he tunneled through the anthill.
+For A, we make an anthill with our fingers and then touch our thumbs to make the tunnel Abner made as he tunneled through the anthill.
 For E, the kids will make a fist with their left hand and find the lowercase E their fingers made.
-For I, use an upraised hand similar to the feathers on Ike’s head.
-The O is Oscar’s wide open mouth, and the U is Uncle Ule’s upside-down umbrella.
+The I is Thin Man, the O is Oscar’s wide open mouth, and the U is Uncle Ule’s upside-down umbrella.
 Stories are great for beginners and for visual, right-brained, and kinesthetic learners.

 In Alphabet Tales, each letter in the alphabet is designed to match its shape.
 F is a FLAG, M is MOUNTAINS, for example.
 The tie to a known object links shape of letter to its sound.
 Images make it easy for children to learn sounds as they are learning a letter.
 Each story repeats the sound being learned throughout (example: Abner, ants, apple, anthill).
 The images and stories make it impossible for the child to forget the letter and its sound - one of the most fundamental and necessary skills needed for learning to read!
 In the back of Alphabet Tales, you will find hands-on activities and crafts that are perfect for your kinesthetic & tactile learner.

-Having introduced the vowel sounds and their letters, and having established our hand motions for those vowels, move on to actually using these newly-acquired tools!
+Having introduced the vowel sounds and their letters, and having established our hand motions for those vowels, it's time to use these newly-acquired tools!
 Play games together to practice listening for the vowel sound in words.
 Playing games will increase their vowel comprehension and recognition.